Veliefendi Race Course

 Veliefendi Race Course (Veliefendi Hipodromu) is a horse racing track located at Veliefendi neighborhood in Bakırköy district of Istanbul, Turkey.

-It is the country's oldest and biggest race course founded on a former grassland that was historically a farm belonging to Şeyhülislam Veliyüddin Efendi, an 18th-century superior authority of Islam in the Ottoman Empire.
+It is the country's oldest and biggest race course founded on a former grassland that was historically a farm belonging to Şeyhülislam Veliyyüddin Efendi, an 18th-century superior authority of Islam in the Ottoman Empire.
 The race course was constructed in the years 1912/13 by German specialists upon the initiative of Enver Pasha.

 The race course hosts also music events.
 In 2006, Turkish pop singer Nez held a concert.

 Physical attributes

 The race course covers an area of 59.6 ha consisting of facilities for racing, training and barns.
 The race course has three interleaved tracks as: